Kickball Rules

 • Runners:

-• A base runner must use the safety base when running towards 1st base, or they will be out.
+• A base runner must use the safety base when running through 1st base, or they will be out.

 • If the safety base is obstructed, the runner uses the 1st base to ensure safety.

-• The runner does not need to use the safety base if advancing to 2nd base.
+• The runner does not need to, but is permitted to use the safety base if advancing to 2nd base.

 • As long as intent is made to advance to 2nd base, the runner does not have to come back and touch the white base before advancing further